Table heading

 Counties: Dakota

-Comment: Originally ran off of 10th Street and into the Veterans Home from the north rather than from the west as now.
-Apparently closed between the Veterans Home and CSAH 54, whether permanently or temporarily I don't know.
+Comment: Originally ran off of 10th Street and into the Veterans Home from the north rather than from the west as in later years.

 MN-292 South terminus: U.S. 61